-Art Salon: Studio Visit with Kristin Simmons ’12CC
+Art Salon: Visit the Studio of Artist Kristin Simmons ’12CC

 Join us for an intimate discussion on art with award winning artist Kristin Simmons ’12CC.
 Kristin will welcome Columbians into her studio for wine and visual exploration.
 Kristin is the recipient of several prestigious awards, including the Orra White Hitchcock award and the National Endowment of the Arts Award.